Kalutu/task-manager/README.md

-# Task Master
+# Plan Master
-Task Master is a simple to-do list application that allows you to add, mark, and delete tasks.
+This is a to-do list application that allows you to add, mark, and delete tasks.

 ## Preview
 ![TaskMaster App Preview](images/task-master.png)